Jackson Family Wines intends to slash carbon footprint in half by 2030

 Jackson Family Wines aims to slash carbon footprint in half by 2030

-Jackson Family Wines, Sonoma County’s largest wine company, announced Tuesday that it would cut its carbon footprint in half by 2030 and become climate positive by 2050 without buying carbon offsets.
+Jackson Family Wines, Sonoma County’s largest wine company, said Tuesday that it would cut its carbon footprint in half by 2030 and become climate positive by 2050 without buying carbon offsets.

-The Santa Rosa-based wine producer said it would accomplish those goals by continuing to invest in renewable energy by installing wind turbines and solar panels, transitioning to zero-emissions company vehicles and spearheading efforts on soil carbon sequestration in its vineyards.
+The Santa Rosa-based wine producer said it would accomplish those goals by continuing to invest in renewable energy, installing wind turbines and solar panels, transitioning to zero-emissions company vehicles and spearheading efforts on soil carbon sequestration in its vineyards.

 “We don’t think you can buy your way out of this.
 It has to be accomplished through direct mitigation efforts,” said Julien Gervreau, vice president of sustainability at Jackson Family Wines, the nation’s ninth-largest wine maker by annual caseload.

+The goal for the company is to reduce by 50% the amount of carbon dioxide it emits into the atmosphere from all of its operations.
+That’s from the gas in the tractors that haul the grapes to the winery, to the electricity needed for fermentation in the tanks, to trucking caseloads of wine across the country to retail outlets that sell brands like La Crema and flagship Kendall-Jackson.
+The goal of being carbon positive is have zero emissions and contribute excess renewable energy back into grid.

-The new environmental initiative builds upon the company’s previous efforts back to 2015.
-Since then, Jackson has decreased its total carbon emissions by 17.5%.
+The environmental initiative builds upon the company’s previous efforts back to 2015.
+Since then, Jackson has cut its total carbon emissions by 17.5%.
 That’s primarily occurred through the use of renewable energy as the company has installed 23,000 solar panels on its properties in California and Oregon.

 “We need to have a leading voice,” Rick Tigner, chief executive officer of Jackson Family Wines, said of wine industry efforts to protect the planet.
 “We need to be part of a conversation.”